 While it is helpful to understand what they are feeling, give them some time and space to process the trigger.
 Neutral statements like:” when you are ready to share, I am here to listen” and “ let me know how best to support you while you process this emotion” are validating and supportive without adding judgement to the situation.

-Just like a big nasty pimple, they are squirting emotional pus that needs to be drained to heal (I know, a super disgusting picture).
 Don’t squeeze or put pressure on the emotional infection, a hands off approach is best.
 Stand by, be loving and offer to help them process after the pressure is released.

 Remember- We Only Date Safe People